rallepalaveev/A2DVI/README.md

 * v1.6:
   program A2DVI firmware to RPI Pico;
   desloder the 8 soldering pads at GPIOs 14-21.

+For the VGA output to be active, the standard firmware developped by (c) 2024 Mark Aikens should be used.

+Procedure to activate VGA mode:
+* v1.5:
+  program VGA firmware to RPI Pico;
+  close all 9 DIP switches.
+* v1.6:
+  program VGA firmware to RPI Pico;
+  sloder the 8 soldering pads at GPIOs 14-21.

 Board design by (c) 2024 Ralle Palaveev.